Prescribe-then-Select: Adaptive Policy Selection for Contextual Stochastic Optimization: Related Work

-In contrast, contextual optimization under uncertainty has seen almost no work on combining multiple policies.
+In contrast, contextual optimization under uncertainty has seen almost no work on combining or selecting from multiple policies.
 The only example we are aware of is \citet{cui2025collectivewisdompolicyaveraging}, who recently proposed learning a fixed linear combination of candidate policies to improve decision quality.
-Their method uses historical data to estimate weights for each policy and forms a weighted sum of their outputs, demonstrating performance gains in the newsvendor problem~\citep{khouja1999single}.
-While promising in unconstrained settings, this approach is not applicable when decisions must satisfy hard feasibility constraints, since averaging feasible policies does not necessarily produce another feasible policy.
-Furthermore, limiting aggregation to a fixed linear combination excludes more expressive functions that can capture complex, nonlinear relationships between context and the most suitable policy.
+Their method uses historical data to estimate weights for each policy and forms a weighted sum of their outputs, demonstrating performance gains in the { unconstrained} newsvendor problem~\citep{khouja1999single}.
+While promising in unconstrained settings, this approach is not generally applicable when decisions must satisfy hard feasibility constraints, since averaging feasible policies does not necessarily produce another feasible policy. { Therefore, there remains a need for methods that leverage contextual information to select the best policy from feasible candidates.}

-In contrast to these approaches, we propose a general framework for policy selection in single-stage and two-stage contextual optimization under uncertainty, where decisions do not affect the underlying uncertainty and must satisfy hard feasibility constraints.
-Our method first generates a library of feasible candidate policies, and then learns a supervised selection model to choose exactly one policy for each instance based on its context.
+{ In this paper we study the problem of policy selection in single-stage and two-stage contextual optimization under uncertainty, where decisions do not affect the underlying uncertainty and must satisfy hard feasibility constraints}.
+We propose a general framework which first generates a library of feasible candidate policies, and then learns a supervised selection model to choose exactly one policy for each instance based on its context.
 By tailoring the policy assignment to each observed covariate, the approach can outperform any single candidate policy on average, especially when different policies are optimal in different regions of the covariate space.
 This enables flexible reuse of high-performing policies, adaptation to heterogeneous contexts, and robust performance across complex decision environments.

 The remainder of the paper is organized as follows.
-Section \ref{sec:problem} introduces the general formulation of contextual optimization under uncertainty, and Section \ref{sec:methodology} presents the proposed \textit{Prescribe-then-Select} framework in detail.
+Section \ref{sec:problem} introduces the general formulation of contextual optimization under uncertainty, and Section \ref{sec:methodology} presents the proposed \textit{Prescribe-then-Select} framework.
 Section \ref{sec:experiments} reports the results of our computational experiments, and Section \ref{sec:conclusions} offers concluding remarks.